kleinbottle/swanlotus/content/blogs/expressions-equations-formulae/expressions-equations-formulae.md

 a.
 [Beautiful Visual Explanation of Completing the Square](https://www.youtube.com/watch?v=McDdEw_Fb5E) [@woo-2016]

-I am confident that one of these explanations will resonate with you, and that you will get a [eureka moment](https://nesslabs.com/eureka-moments) once the method clicks.
-It is only then that you have made some of this knowledge your own.
+I am confident that at least one of these explanations will resonate with you, and that you will get a [eureka moment](https://nesslabs.com/eureka-moments) once the method clicks.
+It is only then that you have made some of this knowledge your own through self-effort.

+As always, there is more to the quadratic formula than has been discussed here.
+If the value of the expression under the square root, $(b^2 - 4ac)$, called the [discriminant](https://www.britannica.com/science/discriminant), helps determine the _nature_ of the roots of the quadratic equation, without actually solving the equation:

+a.
+If the discriminant is positive, the roots will be real and distinct;

+a.
+If the discriminant is zero, there will be a real, repeated root;

+a.
+If the discriminant is negative, the roots will be a [complex conjugate](https://www.mathcentre.ac.uk/resources/sigma%20complex%20number%20leaflets/sigma-complex6-2009-1.pdf) pair.

+There are other interesting properties as well, but I will stop here.

 ### Identities